typesandtimes/tale/_drafts/decades.md

 	The Kaiser's response: "am 1.
 Januar 1899," a [telegraphic typo](https://www.faz.net/aktuell/feuilleton/buecher/rezension-sachbuch-der-grosse-fruehjahrsputz-der-welt-11312316.html?printPagedArticle=true#pageIndex_2) according to Richard Kämmerlings in the German FAZ newspaper.

 [^colleges]:
     At the end of 1899 the Boston Herald asked an array of college presidents to conclusivey determine the year that begins the 20th century.
-In the December 10th issue they published the results in a huge spread, along with a history of calendar systems.
+In [the December 10th issue](/assets/img/decade/Boston_Herald_published_as_THE_SUNDAY_HERALD.___December_10_1899.pdf) they published the results in a huge spread, along with a history of calendar systems.
 Colleges whose presidents or other professors correctly said 1901: Princeton, Cornell, Columbia, Penn, Vassar, Bowdoin, Dartmouth, Brown, Yale, Harvard, and Chicago.
 Those who incorrectly answered 1900: Wellesley, Tufts, and Smith.
 Elsewhere the New York Tribune editor writes of the 1900 error: "This notion has about disappeared, however, before the gaze of calm eyed mathematics.
-The only persons of prominence who ever held it were the president of Wellesley College and the German Emperor" (12 December 1899, "[La Fin de Siecle](https://www.newspapers.com/image/206532828/?terms=wellesley)").
+The only persons of prominence who ever held it were the president of Wellesley College and the German Emperor" (12 December 1899, "[La Fin de Siecle](https://www.newspapers.com/image/206532828/?terms=wellesley)," pg.
+6).

 [^abacists]:
     Neal H. Ewing, quoted in "[The Natural Century](https://books.google.com/books?id=hS1LAQAAMAAJ&pg=PA62&lpg=PA62&dq=%22the+centurial+figures+are+the+symbol%22&source=bl&ots=293RC9I4c9&sig=ACfU3U2_s9Np82aD3fVL_FQps1Sq44ayzw&hl=en&sa=X&ved=2ahUKEwjws8mRre3mAhWIVN8KHTfaBH8Q6AEwAHoECAYQAQ#v=onepage&q=%22the%20centurial%20figures%20are%20the%20symbol%22&f=false)," _The American Architect and Building News_, Volume 65, 1899, pg.
 62.